OpenRCT2/OpenRCT2/src/readme.md

   Park management logic such as finance, marketing and research.

+- **peep**

+  Guest and staff definitions and logic such as action management and pathfinding.

 - **platform**

   Compiler and operating system specific code such as type definitions, message handling and file input / output.